jrkaupert/cs-webdev-notes/YDKJS/up-and-going/YDKJS_up_and_going.md

 - Should not rely on hoisting variables to use earlier in scope than `var` appears
 - Hoisted function declarations are commonly used, however

+#### Nested Scopes ####
+- Declared variables are available anywhere in the scope they are declared in, as well as any lower/inner scopes
+- You will get a `ReferenceError` thrown if trying to access a variable that is out of scope
+- If you try to set an undeclared variable, you will created a top-level global variable (if not in strict mode), or get an error (in strict mode)
+- ES6 allows variables to be declared for specific blocks using the `let` keyword.
+  - allows very detailed control of scoping.
+  - block scoping keeps variable within block, and not outer scopes